mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Access Control

-Tecause all clients within a group (members) have access to the shared cryptographic material, MLS protocol allows each member of the messaging group to perform operations,
+Because all clients within a group (members) have access to the shared cryptographic material, MLS protocol allows each member of the messaging group to perform operations,
 However, every service/infrastructure has control